Sport in Macau: 2005 East Asian Games

 was a squirrel called "Pak Pak (柏柏)".
 "Pak Pak" comes from Macau's Guia Hill where there are many Fir trees, and is also the site of the oldest lighthouse on the Chinese coast – the Guia Lighthouse.

 Macau in International Competition

 Macau competes separately from Mainland China in various international sporting events.

+International football

+Macau is a member of FIFA and participates in international competition, with men's and women's representative international sides.

 Olympic Asian Games

 Macau has been participating in the Olympic Asian Games since the 1990 Asian Games.
 They have claimed 2 golds, 11 silver and 20 bronze medals (No. 33).

 Asian Youth Games

 Macau won one silver medal and one bronze medal.

 Asian Indoor Games

 At Asian Indoor Games They have claimed 7 golds, 13 silver and 13 bronze medals (14th place).

 East Asian Olympic Games

 Macau has participated in every East Asian Olympic Games since 2001, being a member of the East Asian Games Association (EAGA).

 East Asian Youth Games

 Macau is a member of the East Asian Youth Games.